Timesheets (Cloud)

 3. In the Timesheet, all logged hours done by each team member are shown by default, so to see the billable hours as well, she opens the menu at the top-right and checks the Billable option.

-Step 4: Create a report of billable hours for the project
+Step 4: Create a report of billable hours for the space

 Related topics: Creating Reports, Filtering the Data in Reports, Grouping and Sorting Data in Reports, and Selecting a Reporting Period